ghorbani-elham/PowerBI-Sales-Dashboard/README.md

 - Interactive Region slicer filters cube data dynamically.
 - AOV is visualized using an Area Chart to show yearly trends.
 - Dashboard is built using Live Connection to SSAS, ensuring real-time cube-driven analytics.

+## 📂 Project File

+Power BI file is available in this repository:
+- Sales_Dashboard.pbix